ysjin94/Slaying-the-Spire/README.md

 4. Launch Slay The Spire with mods and go to communication mods setting and click "Start External Process"

-If the mod does not run correctly, check the "communication_mod_errors.log"
+If the mod does not run correctly
+* check the "communication_mod_errors.log"
 You can find it Steam->select "Slay the Spire" -> click "Manage"-> "Browes localfile"->"Resource"

 # Theory :